NYC mayor: Public schools will be all in person this fall - WTMJ

 “Anyone who has a question or concern, come into your child’s school.
 See what’s going on, get the answers,” the mayor said.

+Los Angeles Unified School District officials will offer five-day-a-week, in-person learning next fall, but they expect that a few students will still need a remote option, Superintendent Austin Beutner said Monday.

+“Some students and some staff members may need to stay at home until all at schools are vaccinated due to health reasons because they live with an immune-compromised family member,” Beutner said, adding that he expects the majority of students and staff to be at school every day.

-The announcement comes a week after New Jersey Gov. Phil Murphy announced that the state’s public schools would open for in-person learning only in the fall.
+New Jersey Gov. Phil Murphy announced last week that the state’s public schools would open for in-person learning only in the fall.

-New York Gov. Andrew Cuomo, who has clashed with de Blasio throughout the pandemic over who has the right to set COVID-19 rules in New York City schools, has not announced any statewide policy for the 2021-2022 school year.
+New York Gov. Andrew Cuomo, who has clashed with de Blasio throughout the pandemic over who has the right to set COVID-19 rules in New York City schools, said Monday that he will announce a statewide policy at a later time, adding at a briefing at Jones Beach on Long Island, “If you ask me today, by the current trajectory that we are on, I think there’s no reason why every school shouldn’t be open in September.”

 De Blasio said city schools would be able to accommodate all students under current guidelines from the federal Centers for Disease Control and Prevention that call for 3 feet of separation, but he speculated that the standard may be relaxed before the city’s public schools open on Sept.
 13.